haiwen/python-seafile/README.md

 seafile_api.create_repo(repo_name, passwd=None)
 ```

+Parameters

+* repo_name:
-* passwd:  you can assign a password to a library to protect it.
+* passwd: ou can assign a password to a library to protect it.

 **Example** :